 Had Ralph Miliband been alive to see his son's speech he would surely have been as disappointed as I was that all Ed offered was a pledge to cap the profits of the gouging foreign multinationals that run our energy infrastructure, rather than a pledge to begin renationalising our energy infrastructure in order to bring it back under democratic control.
 But the idea of capping the obscene profiteering of the energy multinationals sent the Daily Mail apoplectic with rage, and the result was their bile-fest against Ed Miliband's dad.

-It seems that, if he's got the rabid right-wing press foaming at the mouth and running scared that he's going to win the next election, perhaps Ed Miliband is actually doing something more-or-less right after all?
+It seems that, if he's got the rabid right-wing press foaming at the mouth and running scared that he's actually going to win the next election, perhaps Ed Miliband is actually doing something more-or-less right after all?

 Another Angry Voice is a "Pay As You Feel" website.
 You can have access to all of my work for free, or you can choose to make a small donation to help me keep writing.
 The choice is entirely yours.